Information-Theoretic Privacy in Distributed Average Consensus: Notation and Preliminaries

-We let $\C \subset \V$ denote the set of adversarial agents, and let $\H = \V\setminus \C$ denote the remaining honest agents. \begin{definition} \emph{View} of adversarial agents in $\C$ is an information set consisting of the inputs, internal states and received protocol messages of all the agents in $\C$ during an execution of the protocol. \end{definition}
+\begin{definition} The \emph{View} of adversarial agents in $\C$ is the information constituting the inputs, internal states and received protocol messages of all the agents in $\C$ during an execution of the protocol. \end{definition} ~

 Privacy requires that the entire \emph{view} of the adversarial agents does not provide any information about the inputs of honest agents other than the sum of their inputs, which is unavoidable if the privacy protocol does not affect the accuracy of the average value of the inputs (which is the case here) and all the agents (including adversarial agents) learn the value of $\sum_i s_i = n \bar s$ (assuming $n$ is known apriori to all the agents).
-This privacy definition is formalized below.
+This privacy definition is formalized below.\\

 \view{{\sf View}}